About The Sector

 Food and Beverage Processing

-Food and beverage manufacturing is the largest manufacturing sector in Manitoba, accounting for 30 percent of Manitoba's total manufacturing sales in 2022.
-Total food and beverage manufacturing sales in 2022 were $7.3 billion, 16.5 percent higher than the previous year.
-The sector directly employed 14,965 Manitobans in 2021 and is the largest manufacturing employer in the province.
+Food and beverage manufacturing is the largest manufacturing sector in Manitoba, accounting for 32 percent of Manitoba's total manufacturing sales in 2023.
+Total food and beverage manufacturing sales in 2023 reached $8.4 billion, 4.4 percent higher than the previous year.
+The sector directly employed 16,825 Manitobans in 2023 and is the largest manufacturing employer in the province.

 Major food processors in Manitoba include:

-Exports for processed food and beverage products stood at $4.1 billion in 2022, an increase of 7.4 percent over the previous year.
-Manitoba food and beverage exports reached 63 countries in 2022, with the top four markets in 2022 being United States, Japan, Mexico and China.
+Exports for processed food and beverage products stood at $4.51 billion in 2023, an increase of 9.5 percent over the previous year.
+This accounts for 53.7 percent of the total food manufacturing sales in 2023.
+Manitoba top exports in 2023 include pork and canola oil, with the top four markets being United States, Japan, Mexico and China.

 Visit the Markets and Statistics section to view food and value added agriculture reports and statistics.